notPlatformer/amok-pictures/README.md

 [click here to pick what inputs to choose!](https://github.com/notPlatformer/amok-pictures/blob/main/inputs.txt)

 or you can just go with these ones (they are the ones i found the earliest)
-- S SPACE D SPACE
+- S space D space
-- SPACE S SPACE
+- space S space
-- W D SPACE S A SPACE
+- W D space S A space
-- SPACE A W W SPACE
+- space A W W space
-- D SPACE S SPACE
+- D space S space
-- SPACE A S SPACE
+- space A S space
-- D W SPACE D SPACE
+- D W space D space

 here are the moves that each of them uses (see [picture numbers](https://github.com/notPlatformer/amok-pictures/blob/main/picture_numbers.png) for what the numbers mean)
 - 3-4